han-yaeger/yaeger-tutorial/docs/import.md

 # Creating your first Yaeger Game

 We are going to create a game that consists of three **Scenes**.
-A Title Scene, a GameLevel Scene and a Game Over Scene.
+A Title Scene, a Game Level Scene and a Game Over Scene.
 The Game itself will be about a fish called Hanny, that swims in the ocean and tries to pop air bubbles.
 Sadly most bubbles contain a poisonous gas and popping to many of those kills Hanny.
-Not only Hanny swims in the ocean, but so does an evil Shark.
-If he gets his hands on Hanny, Hanny gets eaten.
+Not only Hanny swims in the ocean, but so does an evil Shark and Swordfish.
+If they get their hands  on Hanny, she gets eaten.

 ## Clone the starter project